KyleAMathews/vite-plugin-capsize-radix-ui/README.md

 ## Why

 Getting custom fonts to look right is hard on the web — so most peoply rely on a few typography frameworks and fonts.
 But it doesn't have to be that way.
-[Capsize](https://seek-oss.github.io/capsize/) fixes text sizing and layout so changing fonts is as easy as changing colors.
-Your fonts should be as distinctive as the rest of your application.
+[Capsize](https://seek-oss.github.io/capsize/) fixes text sizing and layout allowing for precise text alignment so changing fonts is as easy as changing colors.

 https://github.com/KyleAMathews/vite-plugin-capsize-radix-ui/assets/71047/3ec5d6ca-bf00-4b79-8552-4e3da3454f52